So what did I do?

 You guessed it.

-My father was loving and supporting.
+My father was loving and supportive.
 And he loved Jesus.
-But he also saw what the church did to it's own (including my older brother who had been burned by the church years earlier).
+But he also saw what the church did to its own (including my older brother, who had been burned by the church years earlier).

 Fast forward 35 years.

 My youngest son is feeling the tug toward ministry and is acting on his call to worship ministry.
 He's currently in college preparing.